 - The “economy” ticket costs 50,000 UZS (25,000 UZS for children) and only gives you entrances to the old city.
 It does not allow you to enter any of the museums or historical sites.

-There are only 2 ATMs in Khiva that accept Visa, and they are both often out of order.
-There are also only 2 Mastercard ATMs.
-And very few hotels actually accept a credit card.
-Be sure you have enough cash to get you through your time in Khiva, otherwise, you may have to take a 20-mile taxi ride to the Urgench airport to find a functioning ATM that accepts foreign cards.
+Be sure you have enough cash to get you through your time in Khiva – this is one of our best tips for visiting Uzbekistan.
+Otherwise, you may have to take a 20-mile taxi ride to the Urgench airport to find a functioning ATM that accepts foreign cards.

 Where to Stay in Khiva